Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Simulation Results and Analysis

 \subsubsection{Total System Reward and Learning Stability}

-To quantify the learning dynamics and resilience against catastrophic forgetting, we track the \textit{Total System Reward} (Weighted Sum).
-Furthermore, learning stability is evaluated by the \textit{variance} of the reward curve, reflecting the algorithm's robustness to non-stationary gradient noise during environmental phase transitions.
+To quantify the learning dynamics and the resilience against catastrophic forgetting, we track the total system reward $R_{\mathrm{total}}$ as formulated in \eqref{eq:gdpo_reward}.
+Furthermore, learning stability is evaluated by the variance of the reward curve, reflecting the algorithm's robustness to non-stationary gradient noise during environmental phase transitions.
+By comparing the reward trajectory across different task phases, we can assess how effectively the gradient projection mechanism maintains the convergence state without destructive interference from new task gradients.